lyngon/redgrease/docs/source/runtime.rst

 RedGrease's version of :func:`.runtime.execute` behaves just like the default.

-This function executes an arbitrary Redis command.
+This function executes an arbitrary Redis command insire Gear functions.

 .. note::